LukasKnuth/lknuth.dev/content/writings/smallest_monitoring_stack.md

 Ideally, we want to take backups of all types of data with the same process.
 In practice, this is hardly possible.
 Can you back up this storage while the application is _still running_?
+Is there a way to guarantee that all writes are flushed to disk for a consistent backup?
 Some applications offer backup commands that do just that.
 Usually this means you'll be writing a custom `CronJob` per application.